Thursday, September 22

 Learn facts about New Hampshire for kids.

-Did you know New Hampshire was the ninth (9th) state to join the union?
-Yes, that is right!
-New Hampshire officially joined the union on June 21, 1788!
-New Hampshire is located in the Northeast region of the United States.
-New Hampshire is a New England state.
-New Hampshire is bordered by three (3) states: Maine, Massachusetts, and Vermont.
-New Hampshire also shares a border with Canada and the Atlantic Ocean.
-New Hampshire is the forty-sixth (46th) largest state in the United States.
-New Hampshire is one of the smallest states.
-There are about 1,388,992 people who reside in the state of New Hampshire.
+Did you know New Hampshire was the ninth state to join the Union?
+That’s right!
+New Hampshire officially joined on June 21, 1788.
+It is located in the Northeast region of the United States and is part of New England.
+New Hampshire is bordered by three states: Maine, Massachusetts, and Vermont.
+It also shares borders with Canada and the Atlantic Ocean.
+As the forty-sixth largest state in the United States, New Hampshire is one of the smallest states in the country, with a population of approximately 1,388,992 residents.

 New Hampshire famous person alert:

-Did you know Robert F. Fox, also known as Toby Fox, was born in Manchester, New Hampshire?
-Robert F. Fox is a video game developer and composer.
-Robert F. Fox studied environmental science at Northeastern University.
+Did you know that Toby Fox, born in Manchester, New Hampshire, is a video game developer and composer?
+He studied environmental science at Northeastern University.

 To learn more about Robert F. Fox: